 Don't wait until a disaster hits to get started though.
 The great thing about America's Charities is we have a variety of employee giving and engagement tools your team can use throughout the year for your annual workplace giving program, cause campaigns and more.
 So in the unfortunate event a disaster strikes, we can quickly deploy a disaster recovery campaign for your team.
 Contact our team to get started.

-(2) Donate to America's Charities Disaster Recovery Fund presented by Center for Disaster Philanthropy:
+(2) Donate to America's Charities Disaster Recovery Fund:

 When disaster strikes, there is an arc to charitable giving.
 We give immediately because we want to respond quickly.
 But our attention, and our giving, is quickly focused elsewhere.
 However, the ongoing needs of the affected community are frequently unmet and even increase with time.
-To address this issue, America's Charities has created a disaster recovery fund in partnership with the Center for Disaster Philanthropy, to help donors' support have a lasting impact and to help communities recover and rebuild for many generations to come.
+To address this issue, America's Charities has created a disaster recovery fund to help donors' support have a lasting impact and to help communities recover and rebuild for many generations to come.
 Learn more about our Disaster Recovery Fund.

 Tips to Share with Your Employees